stephaneVercouillieBMID/slate/source/workingVersion.html.md

  The Authorization Code Flow goes through the following steps as defined in [OpenID Connect Core Authorization Code Flow Steps](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowSteps).

  ## Authentication Request
- As per the  [OpenID Connect Specification Authentication Request](http://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) and [OpenID Connect Specification Authorization Endpoint](http://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint)
+ As per the [OpenID Connect Specification Authentication Request](http://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) and [OpenID Connect Specification Authorization Endpoint](http://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint), the first step is forming an HTTPS request with the appropriate URI parameters.

-The first step is forming an HTTPS request with the appropriate URI parameters.
-Please note the use of HTTPS rather than HTTP in all the steps of this process; HTTP connections are refused.
+*Please note the use of HTTPS rather than HTTP in all the steps of this process; HTTP connections are refused*.
 You should retrieve the base URI from the [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration) using the key **authorization_endpoint**.
 The following discussion assumes the endpoint is `https://merchant.itsme.be/oidc/authorize`.

  **itsme(r)** supports the use of the HTTP `GET` and `POST` methods.
 If using the HTTP `POST` method, the request parameters must be serialized using [Form Serialization](http://openid.net/specs/openid-connect-core-1_0.html#FormSerialization).